fortyninemaps/karta/README.md

 tested with Python 2.7 and Python 3.4+.
 Suggestions, bug reports, test cases, and pull requests are welcome.

-The latest stable release is 0.6.
-The repository master branch is considered an unstable development version.
+The latest stable release is 0.6.1.
+The repository master branch is considered an moderately-unstable development version.

 ## DOCUMENTATION